benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/0-setup/5-deploy/_index.en.md

 5. SAM has now used CloudFormation to deploy a stack of backend resources which will be used for the rest of the workshop.

-* 2 Lambda functions
+* Multiple Lambda functions
 * 3 S3 buckets
-* A DynamoDB tables
+* A DynamoDB table
 * A Cognito UserPool
 * An AWS IoT thing
 * Step Functions workflows
 * EventBridge custom event bus
-* Several IAM roles and policies.
+* Several IAM roles and policies

 ### Recap